asterics/esp32_mouse_keyboard/README.md

 # ESP32 Mouse/Keyboard for BLE HID
 ESP32 implementation for HID over GATT Keyboard and Mouse (Bluetooth Low Energy).
 Including serial API for external modules (similar to Adafruit EZKey HID).

+### Credits and many thanks to:
-A great thank you to Paul Stoffregen for the implementation of the keyboard layouts for his Teensyduino project: www.pjrc.com and to Espressif for providing the HID implementation within the esp-idf.
+- Paul Stoffregen for the implementation of the keyboard layouts for his Teensyduino project: www.pjrc.com
+- Neil Kolban for his great contributions to the ESP32 SW (in particular the Bluetooth support): https://github.com/nkolban
+- Chegewara for help and support

+and to Espressif for providing the HID implementation within the esp-idf.

 # Control via stdin (make monitor)

-For basic mouse and keyboard testing, this project includes some commands which can be triggered via the make monitor console.
+For basic mouse and keyboard testing, some Bluettooh HID reports can be triggered via the keyboard when the make monitor console is running (see Espressiv IDF: https://github.com/espressif/esp-idf).
-If there is no command found via this parser, the data is forwarded to the parser for the second UART (see following chapter).

-Note: To be sure there is no garbage sent to the second parser, please flush the buffer via the Enter key.
-Then type the command and send it via Enter.

 |Key|Function   |Description|
 |---|-----------|-----------|